wawhal/yoda-translate/README.md

 $ hasura secret update slack.token '<slack_token>'
 ```

-3. Add a slash command to your workspace.
+3. Add a slash command to your workspace (say /yodify).
 Add the URL to be `https://yoda.<cluster-name>.hasura-app.io/echo`.
 Run `hasura cluster status` to get your cluster name.
 4. Go to interactive components.
 Add the URL as `https://yoda.<cluster-name>.hasura-app.io/confirm`.
 5. Add a bot user.
 Name it whatever you want; preferably Yoda.
 6. Go to `OAuth and Permissions` and add the following permission scope.